 Feedback from district patrons, staff, and students will be gathered on a regular basis.
-The Strategic Planning Committee, working with the superintendent, will gather input from the district’s patrons, staff, and students on the district’s long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
+The School Improvement Advisory Committee, working with the superintendent, will gather input from the district’s patrons, staff, and students on the district’s long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
 This input will be used in the committee’s decision-making process and guidance in making recommendations to the Board of Education.

 It is the responsibility of the superintendent [or designee] to ensure the school district community is informed of student progress on state and locally-determined indicators.
 The superintendent [or designee] will report annually to the school board about the means used to keep the community informed.